 Population & Demographics

-Ba had a population of over 18,500 in the 2007 census.
-Its population has traditionally burgeoned around the mainstay of sugar, and included a large percentage of decendants of indentured labouers and settlers who migrated from India to trade in the 1920s, though the latest housing census notes that Ba as a province is now home to Fiji's largest urban centre.
+Ba's population has traditionally burgeoned around the mainstay of sugar, and included a large percentage of decendants of indentured labouers and settlers who migrated from India to trade in the 1920s, though the latest housing census notes that Ba as a province is now home to Fiji's largest urban centre.

 As a soccer-loving town, football matches are a key pastime in Ba, with families often turning out to watch matches at Govind Park, named after former town mayor, Kishore Govind.
 The Ba Football team is locally referred to as the “men in black”.
 The Ba Football Association was founded in 1935 (originally as the Ba Indian Football Association) and its teams continue to be a dominant force in key tournaments such as the BOG and Fiji FACT.